Yes-Theory/yes-theory.github.io/README.md

 ### Groups and Groupchats
 It might be some work but it's definetly worth it.
 Take a look at the [Groups](#groups) and [Groupchats](#groupchats) and find the ones that are close to your event location.
 Send to the groupchats a nice explanation of your event with the key information also stay around for questions that might pop up and add them as a FAQ to your Eventchat description.
 For other Groups you can do the same as you did for the "Yes Theory Fam Germany" group.
 ### This page
-Under [Eventchats](#eventchats) you please add your event.
+Under [Eventchats](#eventchats) please add your event.
 It helps organizing future events and keeps track of past events.
 Also if you ever get stuck at some point.
 Take a look at this section maybe someone who already did an event might be able to help you.
 # Backend
 ## How to contribute?
 If you would like to change a file send a Pull request with the changes to this repository.
 After that it can be discussed and merged with the main version.